-You can pre-order the paperback edition direct from us now (it comes with an exclusive bookmark) by adding it to your cart below.
-It will be posted to you to arrive shortly before the publication day.
+Buy the paperback edition direct from us (it comes with an exclusive bookmark) by adding it to your cart below, and pay by PayPal or UK bank transfer.

-UK: £12.99 (includes p&p)
+UK: £12.99 (free p&p)

-Business As Usual was first published in 1932.
+Business As Usual was first published in 1933.
 It’s a delightful illustrated novel in letters from Hilary Fane, an Edinburgh girl fresh out of university.
 She is determined to support herself by her own earnings in London for a year, despite the mutterings of her surgeon fiancée.